efonsecab/FairPlayTube/CONTRIBUTING.md

 ---------------

 The system uses Azure QnA to keep it's knowledge base and facilitate giving help to the users.
-This needs someone to maintain the knowledge base updated with all kinds of questions and answers for heping users.
+This needs someone to maintain the knowledge base updated with all kinds of questions and answers for helping users.